Hilario Luis Durán Torres

 Hilario Durán toured worldwide and performed with Dizzy Gillespie and Michel Legrand, among many others, as part of Arturo Sandoval’s band where he was pianist/keyboardist, arranger and musical director for 9 years.

-Chucho Valdés has acknowledged Hilario Durán as one of the greatest Cuban pianists of the 20th century, calling the Grammy-nominated and multi JUNO-award winner “an unparalleled pianist, composer and arranger of the first order”.
+Chucho Valdés has acknowledged Grammy-nominated and multi JUNO-award winner Hilario Durán as “an unparalleled pianist, composer and arranger of the first order”.

 After making his mark in Cuba, Durán continued to hone his skills as a pianist, composer, arranger and musical director of remarkable virtuosity.
 Since arriving in Canada, Hilario has made a name for himself, he is a multi-Canadian Juno Award winner and nominee, an American Grammy nominee, a multi-Canadian National Jazz Award winner & nominee and the proud recipient of the 2007 Chico O’Farrill Lifetime Achievement Award, from Latin Jazz USA, for his outstanding contributions to Afro-Cuban Jazz and Latin Jazz.

 Cuban-Canadian jazz pianist Hilario Durán is a fixture on the Toronto music scene.
 Durán immigrated in 1998 to Canada and was named as One of the 10 Most Influential Hispanic Canadians in 2009.
 Hilario has been named Best Artist of the Year 2013 by the Toronto Musicians’ Association and also as 2014 Best Vision Award Winner (Premio a la Trayectoria) for his work as entrepreneur as a director of his musical company, ES MI MUSICA PRODUCTIONS.
+Hilario is a 2018 Recipient of the Louis Applebaum Composers Award by the Ontario Arts Foundation.
 He is also an educator at Toronto’s Humber College, acting as a piano teacher and ensemble director.